angular/angular/modules/core/docs/02_directives.md

 ### Injecting other Directives

-Injecting other directives into directives fallows similar mechanism as injecting services, but with added constraint of visibility governed by DOM structure.
+Injecting other directives into directives follows a similar mechanism as injecting services, but with added constraint of visibility governed by DOM structure.

 There are five kinds of visibilities: